NACHAMMAI-SN/WFN-Edge/README.md

 # WFN-Edge

-WFN++ is an enhanced Windows desktop application that builds upon the original Windows Firewall Notifier.
+WFN is an enhanced Windows desktop application that builds upon the original Windows Firewall Notifier.
 =======
 # WFN